Current opportunities to join our faculty. Learn more

 What are my options if I’m not accepted?

 Applicants who are denied admission are permitted to reapply for the next cohort.
-You may want to consider retaking some of the prerequisite courses if you feel that doing so would increase your GPA.
+You may want to consider retaking some of the prerequisite courses if you feel that doing so would increase your cumulative GPA.
+You may be asked to consider another Penn State Second Degree location based on space availability.

 Nese College of Nursing named a National League for Nursing Center of Excellence